WildHeart

 WildHeart (stylized as •WildHeart•) is an American rock band from Atlanta, Georgia.
 Formed in 2018, the band consisted of lead vocalist Teddy Swims, lead guitarist Kevin Hanson, rhythm guitarist Addy Maxwell, bass guitarist Turner Wood, and drummer Michael Bohn.
-The group released their debut single, "Lonely", in March 2019, and later released two more singles, "Animal" and "Seeing It Through", an extended play (EP), was scheduled to be released in late 2019 however as of 2020 the EP hasn't been released and the band has been inactive.
+The group released their debut single, "Lonely", in March 2019, and later released two more singles, "Animal" and "Seeing It Through".
+An EP was scheduled to be released in late 2019, but it was not released and the band has since been on hiatus.

 Career

 In October 2018, former Issues vocalist Michael Bohn announced on Instagram that he had been working on a musical project "for the past 10 months" with three other musicians.
 On November 26, 2018, the band announced its name, line-up, and formation, which includes former Woe, Is Me guitarist Kevin Hanson, lead vocalist Teddy Swims, guitarist Addy Maxwell, and bass guitarist Turner Wood.
 In a February 2019 interview with Rock Sound, Bohn described the group as "at times almost like if Fall Out Boy went a bit modern country."

 Their debut single, "Lonely", was released on March 1, 2019.
 A second single, "Animal", was released on April 19.
 The band released its third single, "Seeing It Through", on June 7.